 Remember, in order to be successful, you have to be absolutely clear on exactly what you want.
 Once you know what you want, you have to forego any opportunities that are presented to you that take up time, effort, or resources that could be better used toward helping you meet your goal.
 Say “no” to anything that will not ultimately move you forward in some way.

 People often make decisions that are impacted by fear in some way–a fear that if you don’t jump on an opportunity then you might lose your chance to ever do so.
 People have a scarcity mindset that suggests there is not enough work, money, career opportunities, or time to go around.
 The problem with this is that living in this mindset influences people to agree to do things that they know aren’t a great fit for their goals.

 Every choice in life is about opportunity costs.
 Whenever you say “yes” to one thing, you’re saying “no” to any other options of how to spend your time, money, and resources.

-However, it’s important to not dwell on the what ifs in life or the things that you should have done.
+However, it’s important to not dwell on the what ifs in life or the things that you should have done, as this can result in choice paralysis.
 Instead, be realistic and sensible when you are making decisions so you can confidently choose what is best for you in the long-run.

 Whether you’re considering going back to school, thinking about changing your career, making an investment, buying a house or a car, or simply trying to make vacation plans, keeping the value of foregone alternatives in mind will help you make better and more informed decisions.
 Make sure that the process in which you make decisions is based upon the concept of opportunity costs, and embrace the fact that you’re able to choose how to arrange your life in this way.